He's six over parr, the leader in the clubhouse, Trevor Emelman, at minus three in the PGA championships.

 Obviously, something's going on here.

-And and you know, this is all speculation.
+And, you know, this is all speculation.

 But now that we learned that we knew Otta was here, somebody knew it.

-Uh, and it was during the Clinton administration, and now you got Sandy Burglar who, by the way, they pled guilty and and got a $10,000 fine is all uh for this, but we knew he was in there.
+And now you got Sandy Burgler, who, by the way, he pled guilty and got a $10,000 fine is all for this.

 And we knew he took documents out.

-And you know, the surprising lack of outrage over that.
+And, you know, the surprising lack of outrage over that, the surprising lack of curiosity over that.

-I think maybe people will be refocused on that incident now as uh attempts are made to find out what who knew and when they knew it and why nobody else was told about it.
+I think maybe people will be refocused on that incident now as attempts are made to find out what who knew and when they knew it and why nobody else was told about it.

-Quick time out, back with more in a jiffy.
+Back with more in a jiffy.

 Okay, three things here.

-Pierre starts her race for Senate with attack on Clinton.
+Pirot starts her race for Senate with attack on Clinton.

-Well, wait till you hear what was Rocky about it.
+Well, wait till you hear what was rocky about it.

-Uh she showed some of her trademark pluck, trying to take Mrs. Clinton down a peg by calling her simply Hillary and challenging her not to stoop to negative character assassination.
+She showed some of her trademark pluck, trying to take Mrs. Clinton down a peg by calling her simply Hillary and challenging her not to stoop to negative character assassination.

-She paused awkwardly for 32 seconds while reading her kickoff speech as she uh searched for a page of text, finally asking an aide, could I have page 10?
+She paused awkwardly for 32 seconds while reading her kickoff speech as she searched for a page of text, finally asking an aide, could I have page 10?

 And the campaign's decision to keep her husband Albert away from the announcements only seemed to invite questions.

-Well, she uh she produced it.
+Well, she produced it.

 Pardon my French here, folks, but somebody just forgot to put page 10 in there.